meilleurs huile d olive

 Modern methods of oil extraction

-With the advent of technology, modern methods of extracting olive oil have been developed.
-Among them, the Cold-press or First-pressing method which allows you to obtain superior quality olive oil, called extra-virgin .
-This technique ensures that the oil is not exposed to high temperatures which could alter its flavor and properties.
-After extraction, the oil is subjected to filtration and purification before being stored pending bottling .
-Whether using a traditional or modern method, the objective remains the same: to produce an olive oil of exceptional quality for the pleasure of tasting and the benefit of health .
+With the advent of technology, modern methods of olive oil extraction have been developed.
+Among them, the Cold-press or First-pressing method, which produces a superior quality olive oil, known as extra virgin .
+This technique ensures that the oil is not exposed to high temperatures that could alter its flavor and properties.
+After extraction, the oil undergoes filtration and purification before being stored until bottling .
+Whether by a traditional or modern method, the objective remains the same: to produce an olive oil of exceptional quality for the pleasure of tasting and the benefit of health .

-The production of olive oil is a careful process that gives life to an emblematic product of Mediterranean gastronomy .
-Each step, from harvest to bottling, is crucial to ensure the superior quality of the oil.
-The choice of olive variety, harvest method, drying, crushing at a controlled temperature, filtration, purification and finally storage, each phase is designed to preserve the flavor, nutritional properties and color of oil.
-Extra-virgin olive oils, produced in Italy, Spain and Greece, are particularly appreciated for their rich profile in antioxidants, vitamins and oleic acid.
-They are produced using the Cold-press or First-pressing process, which allows maximum nutrients to be retained.
+Olive oil production is a meticulous process that gives life to an iconic product of Mediterranean gastronomy .
+Every step, from harvest to bottling, is crucial to guarantee the superior quality of the oil.
+The choice of olive variety, the harvesting method, drying, temperature-controlled crushing, filtration, purification and finally storage, each phase is designed to preserve the flavor, nutritional properties and color of the oil.
+Extra virgin olive oils, produced in Italy, Spain and Greece, are particularly appreciated for their rich profile of antioxidants, vitamins and oleic acid.
+They are produced using the cold-press or first-pressing process, which allows for maximum nutrient retention.

-Respect for traditions and innovation in the production of olive oil
+Respect for traditions and innovation in olive oil production

 Olive oil production techniques have evolved over time, incorporating the benefits of modern technology while respecting traditional methods.
-For example, in modern oil mills, green olives and black olives are sorted, washed and crushed under a controlled temperature to preserve their flavor.
-Traditional mills, or 'frantoio', are still used in Italy, combining the mechanical power of the press with the craftsmanship of gastronomy.
-In addition, organic farming has taken an important place in olive growing, guaranteeing superior quality olive oil without the use of chemicals.
-This combination of tradition and innovation produces premium olive oils, which are appreciated around the world for their fruity taste and beneficial health properties.
+For example, in modern oil mills, green and black olives are sorted, washed, and crushed under controlled temperatures to preserve their flavor.
+Traditional mills, or 'frantoio,' are still used in Italy, combining the mechanical power of the press with the craftsmanship of gastronomy.
+Furthermore, organic farming has become an important part of olive growing, ensuring superior quality olive oil without the use of chemicals.
+This combination of tradition and innovation produces premium olive oils that are valued worldwide for their fruity flavor and health-promoting properties.